 Broflanilide is a new active ingredient and toxicology studies have been evaluated by the US EPA (2020) and JMPR (2022).
-The US EPA has generated a human health hazard on Broflanilide (USEPA, 2020) and a
+The US EPA has generated a human health hazard assessment for Broflanilide (USEPA,

-2022 annual summary report is available from JMPR (2022).
-The toxicity profile of Broflanilide is presented in Appendix 1.
-The complete Hazard Assessment of Broflanilide is presented in Appendix 2.
+2020) and a summary report is available from JMPR (2022).
+The toxicity profile of Broflanilide is presented in Appendix A. The complete Hazard Assessment of Broflanilide is presented in Appendix B.